Trump's threats to Iranian leaders are inspiring protesters but might not deter crackdown, analysts say

 Dagris said Internet access was cut "because the Islamic Republic didn't want the international community and fellow Iranians to see what was happening."

-"I think there's a real worry that with the internet shutdown, the international community won't pay attention and that the events on the ground will deteriorate," said Dagris, who grew up in Iran.
+"I think there's a real worry that with the internet shutdown, the international community won't pay attention and that the events on the ground will deteriorate," said Dagres, who grew up in Iran.

 She said she was not certain Mr. Trump's warnings would deter a crackdown.